npflueger/npflueger.github.io/_teaching/252-22spring.md

 The course is designed for students with no prior experience in abstract algebra or programming.
 It serves as an introduction to those topics, meant to prepare students for more advanced courses.
 Students with prior experience are welcome, however.

+### Time and location
+* Monday, Tuesday, Wednesday, and Friday: 3:00-3:50pm in **SMUD 205**.
+* See Moodle page for the Zoom link during the first week.

 ### Help hours

 {% include helphours.md %}